Chain-of-Sketch: Enabling Global Visual Reasoning: The CoS methodologies

+A CoS consists of adding intermediate visual steps to learn a given task.
+The goal is generally to have a sequence having a reduced globality compared to the original target's globality.
+In this paper, we consider three variants of CoS to evolve from the no-CoS model to break the globality of the target: single-frame CoS, multi-frame CoS, and inductive CoS.
+We describe these below and discuss similarities with previous work in Sections~\ref{related:reasoning_with_transformers}, \ref{related:cot-scratchpad}, and \ref{related:recurrent}.

+\textbf{No-CoS baseline.} This baseline corresponds to predicting the target label directly from the input image without any intermediate step.

-\textbf{No scratchpad baseline.} In this case, the image is given to the model, and the model has to produce the label directly.
-We use a ViT architecture with a classification token, \texttt{CLS}, for this setting.
-We use a linear layer on the \texttt{CLS} token features to compute the label logits.
-We use the cross-entropy loss function on the logits for training the model.
-As it will be shown in Section \ref{sec:model-size-exps}, this model is not capable of learning the proposed datasets.
-Hence, we next introduce the single-frame scratchpad.
+We use a ViT \citep{dosovitskiy2020image} architecture with a classification token, \texttt{CLS}, for this setting.
+We use a linear layer on the \texttt{CLS} token features to compute the label logits and we use the cross-entropy loss function for training.
+As shown in Section \ref{sec:model-size-exps}, this model is not capable of learning the proposed datasets.